danielendeg/nugetpackageupdate/specs/Platforms/Workspace-Platform/fhir_server_storage_on_aks.md

 # Fhir Service storage on Azure Kubernetes

+**STATUS: Work In Progress.**

 This document describes at a high-level the changes that will be needed to support storing and exporting FHIR data using Managed Identities on AKS.
 In terms of storage mechanisms, FHIR Service can serve two roles:
 1) **Persisting FHIR data**.
 FHIR service is designed to support different data stores.
 For Gen1 offering Cosmos DB is used as the underlying persistent store, while for Gen2 is Azure SQL database.
-More details can be found [here](SQL\sql.md).
+More details can be found [here](https://microsofthealth.visualstudio.com/Health/_git/health-paas?path=/doc/SQL%5Csql.md&_a=preview).
 2) **Exporting FHIR data** to a specified storage account

 [[_TOC_]]